 The woodwork inside and out shows true creativity.
 Not a bad way to travel and live on the road.

 It is very rare.
 Only two campers like this still exist today.

 Habig Manufacturing of Indianapolis manufactured this Cozy Camp Tent Trailer.
 It is said to be the earliest version of a tent trailer.
 The Cozy Camp Tent Trailer advertisement noted one man could set it up in seven minutes.

 It is also one of the first trailer models to be commercially produced.

 1931 Tennessee Traveler Housecar

 This 1931 House Car, called the Tennessee Traveler Housecar, was constructed from a Model AA.
-Having local craftsmen customize your vehicle was very common, leaving many early versions of this Travel Trailer.
+Local craftsmen customizing your vehicle was common, leaving many early versions of this Travel Trailer.

 1937 Hunt Housecar

 Hunt Housecar was manufactured in 1937.
 This was one of several unique housecars that Roy Hunt, a Hollywood cinematographer, made between 1935 and 1945.